LintaoAmons/scratch.nvim/README.md

 ## Configuration

-Just install and use the commands it provides.
+No need to config at the very begining, just install and use the commands it provides.

 You can search commands with `Scratch` prefix by telescope or fzflua

+You can use `ScratchEditConfig` to edit the config once some new type popup your mind and the config will take effect immediately

 Here's default config after you inited the plugin